wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 #### Slim Framework

-To have a truly non-blocking Event Loop *and* have HTTP request handling, you'd want to using something like [ReactPhp's HTTP client](https://reactphp.org/http/).
+To have a truly non-blocking Event Loop *and* have HTTP request handling, you'd want to use something like [ReactPhp's HTTP client](https://reactphp.org/http/).
 For this example though, we need some routes open for the Voice API handling, and [Slim](https://www.slimframework.com/) is a quick way to do this.
 To get it, we use composer:

 `composer require slim/slim`